Tackling GNARLy Problems: Graph Neural Algorithmic Reasoning Reimagined through Reinforcement Learning: Additional Experiments

 \subsection{TSP with Weak Expert Warm-Starting}

 In some circumstances, it is not possible to allocate a large computational budget to PPO training.
 In such cases, it can be beneficial to pre-train the policy using expert demonstrations, even if only a weak expert is available.
 We simulate such a scenario for the TSP in which the weak expert (WE) policy greedily selects the next node to maximise the objective function.
 In \Cref{tab:results:tsp_we}, we compare the results of training GNARL using PPO for $10^6$ steps against GNARL trained using only the weak expert for $10^5$ episodes (WE), and GNARL trained using the weak expert for $10^5$ episodes followed by PPO fine-tuning for $10^6$ steps (WE+PPO).
-We also include results for GNARL trained using the weak expert for $10^5$ episodes followed by PPO fine-tuning for $10^6$ steps using an augmented validation set (WE+PPO+Val).
+We also include results for GNARL trained using the weak expert for $10^5$ episodes, followed by PPO fine-tuning for $10^6$ steps using an augmented validation set (WE+PPO+Val).
 This validation set contains the original validation set with $|\Nodes| = 20$ and adds 10 graphs of each size $|\Nodes| \in \{40, 60, 80\}$.
-The results demonstrate that pre-training using the weak expert policy can improve performance at scales similar to those seen in training, and that explicitly selecting models for OOD performance can further improve performance at larger scales.
-Interestingly, even the model trained using only the weak expert is able to outperform \citet{pmlr-v231-georgiev24a} at OOD scales above $4\times$, demonstrating the scalability benefits of the GNARL architecture.
+The results do not demonstrate improvement when using warm-starting with the weak expert, and in fact show a degradation in performance compared to training using only PPO.
+However, when using the augmented validation set to select the best model for OOD performance, we see an improvement in performance at larger scales.
+Interestingly, the model trained using only the weak expert is able to outperform \citet{pmlr-v231-georgiev24a} at OOD scales above $4\times$, demonstrating the scalability benefits of the GNARL architecture.